 Update: this research was originally presented at UIE 13, and also at MX ’08, An Event Apart Seattle ’08 and ’11.
 The latest version of the slides can be downloaded here, and this is the online report, published for your convenience.

-I ran an online research study on why designers fail – exploring the psychological, skill and organizational reasons why designers, and people who work with designers, believe designers don’t achieve the results they desire.
+I ran an online research study on why designers fail – exploring the psychological, skill and organizational reasons why designers, and people who work with designers, believe designers don’t achieve the results they desire (PDF of survey questions here).

 Top line summary